chalmersproject/openshelter-signal/README.md

-# Chalmers Signal Occupancy
+# OpenShelter Signal

-This repository is for organization and work on the Chalmers Signal Occupancy device firmware.
+This repository is for organization and work on the OpenShelter Signal hardware device!
+For more information on what this is, checkout https://chalmerscards.com/chalmerssignal

 ## Quick Start